Linked Art Model 1.0

 - Recording the individual events in which the data itself is created, modified and managed is out of scope of this work.
 The global Linked Open Data community has various approaches to this problem, with varying degrees of complexity and accuracy.
 Given the relative infancy of the work in the Art domain, we feel that adding this is an unnecessary burden at this stage at any level below the entire dataset.

-- Quantification of Uncertainty
+- Quantification of Uncertainty and Belief

-- Similarly, the degree of certainty about the data being expressed is valuable and of interest to researchers, but requires a significantly more complex environment.
+- Similarly, the degree of certainty or beliefs about the data being expressed is valuable and of interest to researchers, but requires a significantly more complex environment.
 This would also prove an unsustainable burden, and is impractical to use even if it were provided.